Recognition memory: Olfaction

-Research on human olfaction is scant in comparison to other senses such as vision and hearing, and studies specifically devoted to olfactory recognition are even rarer.
+Research on human olfaction (sense of smell) is scant in comparison to other senses such as vision and hearing, and studies specifically devoted to olfactory recognition are even rarer.
 Thus, what little information there is on this subject is gleaned through animal studies.
 Rodents such as mice or rats are suitable subjects for odor recognition research given that smell is their primary sense. "[For these species], recognition of individual body odors is analogous to human face recognition in that it provides information about identity."
 In mice, individual body odors are represented at the major histocompatibility complex (MHC).

 In a study performed with rats, the orbitofrontal cortex (OF) was found to play an important role in odor recognition.
 The OF is reciprocally connected with the perirhinal and entorhinal areas of the medial temporal lobe, which have also been implicated in recognition memory.

 Gustation

 Gustatory recognition memory, or the recognition of taste, is correlated with activity in the anterior temporal lobe (ATL).
 In addition to brain imaging techniques, the role of the ATL in gustatory recognition is evidenced by the fact that lesions to this area result in an increased threshold for taste recognition for humans.
 Cholinergic neurotransmission in the perirhinal cortex is essential for the acquisition of taste recognition memory and conditioned taste aversion in humans.